How the Term “LED wall” is Used in Aximmetry

 It is recommended to have a secondary monitor attached to your PC for preview purposes.
 If you have one select it as output #1.

-If you do not have one, omit this step, you’ll be able to see to preview on one of the preview panels of Composer as well.
+If you do not have one, omit this step, you’ll be able to preview on one of the preview panels of the Composer as well.

 If you need to forward the final output into your studio system for broadcasting/recording, or you simply want to watch it on a dedicated monitor, assign #2 to one of your SDI outputs.
 Pay attention to setting the correct frame rate that is matched with both the camera input and the LED wall output (see below).

 Normally you can send all the LED wall images merged into a large frame through a single HDMI or DP cable, and the LED wall processor will send everything to the right place.

 The LED wall processor will report the total size of the frame and also the expected frame rate for your PCs.
 This will appear as a monitor of the right size both in Windows and in Aximmetry.

 In this case, select this output as #3 and set Sync on it.

 In this case, you send the pictures through multiple HDMI/DP cables assign #3, #4, #5, etc. to these outputs, and set Sync on the first one.

 Regarding what is multi-machine configuration and how to assign remote engines please consult this documentation.
 Here we only discuss the LED wall output-related setup.

 It is up to you how many PCs you use and which LED wall(s) these PCs render.
 E.g. you can use a separate PC for each LED wall, or you can use 2 PCs each rendering 2-2 LED walls, etc.